US admits Kabul drone strike mistakenly killed civilians | DW | 17.09.2021

 DW's Washington bureau chief Ines Pohl said this showed the US "needed better intelligence."

-"This might just be the beginning, as hte US relies on drone strikes now that the troops have withdrawn," she said.
+"This might just be the beginning, as the US relies on drone strikes now that the troops have withdrawn," she said.

-McKenzie said the strike was conducted "in the earnest belief" that the targeted vehicle posed an imminent threat.
+McKenzie said the strike was conducted based on hours of surveillance and multiple intelligence reports, which made them believe a white Toyota Corolla was carrying explosives.
+However, the review showed this to be wrong, with the secondary explosion most likely coming from the vehicle's propane tank.

 "Moreover we now assess that it is unlikely that the vehicle and those who died were affiliated with ISIS-K, or a direct threat to US forces," the general said, referring to the IS Khorasan group.